andikatp/Restaurant/README.md

 - [Lottie](https://pub.dev/packages/lottie): Lottie files animation for Flutter.
 - [Mocktail](https://pub.dev/packages/mocktail): Mocking library for Dart and Flutter.

-Feel free to customize and expand these sections based on the specifics of your project.
-Providing insights into your architecture and testing practices can be valuable for developers interested in contributing or understanding your project better.

 ### Feel free to explore and contribute to make this project even better! 🚀